pascomnet/documentation/site/content/client-mobile-userguide/phonebook/_index.en.md

 The pascom phone book is designed to contain a company-wide global phone book and a private phone book for each individual user.
 This prevents users from storing their private data in the company phone book.
 System administrators and phone book administrators take care of global phone book entries and you can manage your own records.

-1. *When an incoming call is received, the system first searches for a matching contact in your private phone book.
+1. *When an incoming call is received, the system first searches for a matching contact in your private or mobile phone book.
 If the system does not find it, it will search the global company phone book for a matching entry.
 So you can overwrite company entries with your private data and only you can see this data.*

 ## Open the Phonebook